An innovative approach to due diligence through Collective Action

 - Help make third-party due diligence by MNCs more effective and efficient.

-As the project moves forward, we will update this online resource with our findings.
+As the project moves forward, we will update this online resource with our findings and activities.
 For comments and suggestions, please contact Vanessa Hans.

 What’s at stake for suppliers, customers and business integrity in general

 Insights from practitioners and members of local certification initiatives

 We are grateful to the KBA-NotaSys Integrity Fund for supporting this project and the ongoing creation of this resource.
 We also warmly thank the many practitioners and business representatives who have contributed their time and experiences.

 We have done our best to verify all information included on these pages, but we cannot guarantee its accuracy and take no liability for its use or misuse.
 We will be happy to receive corrections, suggestions, additions or requests for more information.